bglindner/SourceApp/README.md

 Python implementation of the Unix-based environmental monitoring tool.

-SourceApp is in active development.
-Check back here for updates and the eventual release.
+SourceApp is in active development but we encourage interested users to give it a try ahead of publication.

 # Description
 SourceApp is a bioinformatic workflow designed to apportion fecal signal amongst multiple competing sources in short read metagenomes collected from impaired waterways.
 SourceApp was developed for use on Unix or Unix-like operating systemsand its implementation in Python has the same requirement.